 Renaissance architecture originated in Italy and superseded the Gothic style over a period generally defined as 1400 to 1600.
 Features of Renaissance buildings include the use of the classical orders and mathematically precise ratios of height and width combined with a desire for symmetry, proportion, and harmony.
 Columns, pediments, arches and domes are imaginatively used in buildings of all types.

 Renaissance masterpieces which influenced other buildings worldwide include St. Peter's Basilica in Rome, the Tempietto of Rome, and the dome of Florence's cathedral.
 Another defining feature of Renaissance architecture is the proliferation of illustrated texts on the subject, which helped to spread ideas across Europe and even beyond.
 The Renaissance style was frequently mixed with local traditions in many countries and was eventually challenged by the richly decorative Baroque style from the 17th century onwards.

 Renaissance architecture was an evolving movement that is, today, commonly divided into three phases:

 - Early Renaissance (c.
-1400 CE onwards), the first tentative reuse of classical ideas
+1400 onwards), the first tentative reuse of classical ideas

 - High Renaissance (c.
-1500 CE), the full-blooded revival of classicism
+1500), the full-blooded revival of classicism

 Historians rarely agree on exactly when these changes developed and much, too, depends on geography, both in terms of countries and individual cities.